serverless/extensions/README.md

 npm i -g @serverless/ext
 ```

 EXT automatically updates itself.
-Installing it once globally is currently recommended.
+We recommend installing it once, globally.

 # Using Extensions

+Here is how to run Extensions.
 Please note, the EXT project currently focuses on _creating_ Extensions.
-A Registry and Serverless Framework V.4 are coming shortly to greatly enhance usability.
+A Registry and Serverless Framework V.4 integration are coming shortly to greatly enhance usability.

 ## Examples